 Mindfulness enhances your Ni’s insights.

-Alternatively, Si activities that focus on your body are very helpful too such as meditation, yoga, and paying attention to your breath.
+Alternatively, Si activities that focus on your body can be helpful too, such as meditation, yoga, and paying attention to your breath.
 If Si activities are too challenging, you might want to start with Se activities since the Se function is more easily accessible to INFJs.
 It doesn’t take too much time.
 Just 10 to 15 minutes a day would do.

 Featured Photo Credit: Thinking / 412 digital